Livingston County, Michigan: Media

-There are two local newspapers, the Livingston County Daily Press & Argus, owned by Gannett Company, and The Community Journal, which is an independently owned weekly.
+There are two local newspapers, the Livingston County Daily Press & Argus, owned by Gannett Company, and The Community Journal, an independently owned weekly.

-The Daily Press & Argus, which publishes daily except Saturday, was launched in 2000 through the combination of two weekly newspapers, The Livingston County Press and The Brighton Argus, which served the communities for many decades.
+The Daily Press & Argus, which publishes daily except Saturday, launched in 2000 through the combination of two weekly newspapers, The Livingston County Press and The Brighton Argus, which served the communities for many decades.

-The Community Journal was launched in February 2010 by Steve Horton and Buddy Moorehouse, two veteran newspapermen.
-It publishes Tuesdays, covering Pinckney, Fowlerville, and the Howell areas.
-Its editor is Stephenie Koehn.
-The Journal is published along with the Fowlerville News and Views, which has been published for 25 years by Horton and his wife Dawn.
+The Community Journal launched in 2010.
+It publishes on Tuesdays, covering Pinckney, Fowlerville, and the Howell areas.The Journal is published along with the Fowlerville News and Views.

-A weekly all-local paper,The Livingston Community News, was launched in May 2003 with offices in downtown Brighton and was closed in July 2009 when "The Ann Arbor News, the newspaper's parent company, ceased publication.
-Community Journal editor Koehn was a reporter with The Livingston Community News.
+A weekly all-local paper, The Livingston Community News, launched in 2003 with offices in downtown Brighton and closed in 2009 when The Ann Arbor News, its parent company, ceased publication.

-Other media in the county include WHMI-FM, a Classic Hits radio station that has local news on the hour, and www.LivingstonTalk.com, a web-based product launched in the fall of 2009 by Moorehouse and fellow veteran journalist Maria Stuart.
-Moorehouse and Stuart previously worked as editors for a combined 45 years at the Daily Press and Argus.
+Other media in the county include WHMI-FM, a Classic Hits radio station that has local news on the hour, and LivingstonTalk.com, a web-based product launched in 2009.

-The Marketeer is a free monthly magazine that is mailed to more than 42,000 in Livingston County.
+The Marketeer is a free monthly magazine mailed to more than 42,000 Livingston County residents.
 Its content is primarily advertising from local businesses plus articles and information about people and community events.
-The Marketeer has been published by George Moses Company since 1974.
+The Marketeer has been published since 1974.

 Politics

-Livingston County falls entirely within Michigan's 8th Congressional district, and is currently represented by Democrat Elissa Slotkin, who defeated Republican Mike Bishop in the 2018 election.
-However, Livingston County has been reliably Republican since its founding.
-Since 1884, the Republican Party nominee has carried 83% of the Presidential elections (29 of 35).
+Livingston County falls entirely within Michigan's 7th Congressional district and is represented by Republican Tom Barrett.

+Livingston County has reliably supported the Republican Party since its founding.
+Since 1884, Republican presidential nominees have carried the county in 30 of 36 elections, and all but one since 1936 (losing only in 1964).

 County government

 The county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
 The county board of commissioners controls the budget and has limited authority to make laws or ordinances.
-In Michigan, most local government functions – police and fire, building and zoning, tax assessment, street maintenance, etc. – are the responsibility of individual cities and townships.
+In Michigan, most local government functions—police and fire, building and zoning, tax assessment, street maintenance, etc.—are the responsibility of individual cities and townships.